waldronmatt/shareable-configs/packages/commitizen-config/README.md

-# Commitizen Config
+# DEPRECATED - Commitizen Config

-My personal shareable commitizen configuration.
+~~My personal shareable commitizen configuration.~~

+**Why?** - This package no longer uses a postinstall script to auto create a `.czrc` file and it is preferred to follow `commitizen`'s instructions to install and set up.

 ## Install